-We keep an up to date health record on each young person which contains all relevant information e.g. routine checks, illness, medication etc. All the young people have regular keyworker sessions where they are able to raise any concerns they may have regarding their own health and these are acted upon quickly.
+We keep an up-to-date health record on each young person which contains all relevant information e.g., routine checks, illness, medication etc. All the young people have regular keyworker sessions where they can raise any concerns they may have regarding their own health, and these are acted upon quickly.
 All the young people's mediation is reviewed on a regular basis in line with their individual needs.
-All the young people all so have a regular annual health assessment in order to make sure that the home is meeting their individual needs.
+All the young people also have a regular annual health assessment to make sure that the home is meeting their individual needs.

-The staff team attend mandatory training and workshops, in order to promote health and well-being.
-Examples of training are; Health and Safety, Administration of Medication, First Aid, Food Hygiene, and promoting equality and valuing diversity.
+The staff team attend mandatory training and workshops, to promote health and well-being.
+Examples of training are Health and Safety, Administration of Medication, First Aid, Food Hygiene, and promoting equality and valuing diversity.
 Specific training can be sourced around individual needs at the point of referral and placement.